 The sculpture is a hybrid steel structure with custom electronics.
 The artistic ideas have evolved to include embedded cameras and dozens of tiny screens which has stronger links to paranoia of the data and surveillance landscape of which we are all now observed.
 The main technical and conceptual idea embeds the use of Leds controlled by city data with a second system of embedded micro cameras onto CCTV screens.
-The future body will contain this technology our children will be embedded with sensors and cameras and quantative data.
+The future body will contain this technology our children will be embedded with sensors and cameras and quantitative data.
 The sculpture places the audience inside the artwork on a personal level while responding to wider concerns of collective space.
 The female figure stands tall and proud to face this future.
 Commissioned by Quays Culture and first shown at Media City UK in Manchester England 2018.
 Thanks to I + A, Lucy Dusgate, Ian Steele, Pillow Space Frame, Amber Stanza.
 Technical.
 The whole artwork and all systems are custom made from 3d scan, the 20 screens, 20 cameras, 20 cases and all cables, software data controllers and power units.

 The work is available for touring.